-

 Ano Lunar do Bufalo (Year of the Ox – 2021) (Set of 4) (~Maximum Cards) (Macau)

-A set of four unused cards issued for 2021 by CTT in the maximum style, meaning stamp and postmark on the front but stamps don’t quite match the cards’ designs.
+A set of four cards issued for 2021 by CTT in the maximum style, meaning stamp and postmark on the front but stamps don’t quite match the cards’ designs.
 These have CTT reference numbers BPL 268-271.
 Grade: 1